Find Grad Schools

 5 Yearly Graduations

 Appalachian State University is the 2nd most popular school in the nation for students seeking a graduate certificate in sociology.
-Roughly 20,000 attend the school each year.
 The average in-state tuition for full-time undergraduates is $4,242 per year, while in-state graduate students, on average, pay $4,839 per year.
-The sociology program at Appalachian State University awarded 5 graduate certificates during the 2020-2021 school year.
-Of these students, 60% were women and 20% were members of underrepresented racial-ethnic groups.
+During the most recent year for which we have data, 5 people received their graduate certificate in sociology from Appalachian State.
+Around 50% of these students were from an underrepresented racial-ethnic group, and 100% were women.

 4 Yearly Graduations